100 Digital Marketing Statistics to Support Your 2022 Strategy

 - Only six out of ten marketers think their brand is aligned with their organization’s overall strategy.

-- However, marketers are spending 15.9 percent of their advertising on branding, making it their largest campaign-related line item.
+- Marketers are spending 15.9 percent of their advertising budget on branding, making it their largest campaign-related line item.

 - 58 percent of marketers believe that brand plays a critical role when making a purchase decision for prospects.